jakerella/jquery-mockjax/README.md

 ### Using Mockjax in Other Ways ###

-You can use Mockjax as a Node module, with require.js, or with Browserify... and presumably in other ways as well.
+You can use Mockjax as a Node module or with Browserify... and presumably in other ways as well.
 We have tests for each of the methods above.

 When using Mockjax as a Node module (including with Browserify), **you must